thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

 Note, clearly show the flow of calls to public methods needed to complete this example, indicating which class contains each method called.
 It is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.
 Additionally, each member of the team should create two use cases of their own (and example code) for the part of the project for which they intend to take responsibility.
 These can still be done as a group, but should represent a variety of areas of the overall project.

-* When the user inputs the command 'fd 50', our CommandView class calls the runCommond(String) in the ViewInternalAPI.
+* When the user inputs the command 'fd 50', our frontend_external.CommandView class calls the runCommond(String) in the ViewInternalAPI.
 Inside this method, parseCommand(String) method in the ModelExternalAPI will be called, inside which the Interpreter class will call Interpreter.parse('fd 50').
 * While parsing, if the command is not valid, the Controller sends an exception back to the View via the public method displayError(String).
 * If it is valid, the Interpreter continues to check if the command is an action of defining a variable or function.
 If so, it will call addVar(String, String) or addFunction(String, String) to add the variable or the function into their corresponding map.
 * If the command is valid and not defining a variable of function returns an arrayList of parsed strings, so for example the arrayList would be of size 2 and contain the items "Forward" and "50".
 Then, we do reflection on the arrayList, and call the appropriate commands of the Command class.
 So within the Controller we would call Command.Forward(50), and inside the Command class the method Forward would call Model.Forward(50).
 The turtle then moves forward 50 units, and since the turtle is within the root of the application, the change is displayed immediately.
 We will now list the methods called

-* CommandView: View.runCommand("fd 50"), which calls Controller.runCommand("fd 50")
+* frontend_external.CommandView: View.runCommand("fd 50"), which calls Controller.runCommand("fd 50")
 * Controller: Interpreter.parse('fd 50'), inside which we call Interpreter.validate("fd 50"), an internal method to check whether the command is valid or not.
 * Controller: Command.Forward(ArrayList<("Forward", "50")>)
 * Command: Model.Forward("50")